 If you are looking for a vigorous yoga work out, you can find your solace in Ashtanga yoga.
 Not only does it make you discover muscles you never knew you had, but it also teaches discipline and patience and promotes concentration.
 The Ashtanga Primary Series comprises a fixed sequence of postures that never gets boring.
 Through Ashtanga practice, you gain substantial strength, endurance and focus, among a host of other benefits.
 This class is excellent for beginners who are determined to cultivate a regular yoga practice.
 More advanced students who wish to deepen their knowledge about alignment are going to appreciate my adjustments and alignment tips.

-If you are looking for balance, Yin Yang yoga offers just that.
-The class starts with some long-held Yin yoga asanas to open up the energy meridians (see below) and then flow into a strong standing sequence to get the heart pumping and the blood flowing before winding down for the relaxing closing postures.
+If you are looking for balance, Yin & Yang yoga offers just that.
+The class starts with some long-held Yin yoga asanas to open up the energy meridians (see above) and then flow into a strong standing sequence to get the heart pumping and the blood flowing before winding down for the relaxing closing postures.
 Body and mind always enjoy the combination of a meditative practice and a physical work out.

 If you need some time to support, nurture and care for your body, Restorative yoga gives you exactly what you are looking for.
 The postures are fully supported with bolsters, pillows and blocks and are held for long blissful minutes.
 This gives the body and the mind the time to completely relax and let go of any kind of tension.
 In a world where we are constantly running to keep up with our own lives, Restorative yoga is the perfect antidote to stress and frustration.